Skip to main content

 The groundwater standards for vinyl chloride were adopted in Cycle 1 (1985) and updated in Cycle 3 (1990).

-Vinyl chloride is used to make polyvinyl chloride (PVC) pipes, wire coatings, vehicle upholstery, and plastic kitchenware.
-Animal studies have shown that long-term exposure to high levels of vinyl chloride may affect the nervous and immune systems, decrease in bone strength in fingers, arms, and joints, and increase the risk of liver, lung, and several other types of cancer.
+Vinyl chloride is used to make polyvinyl chloride (PVC) pipes, wire coatings, vehicle upholstery, and plastic silverware.
+Studies have shown that high levels of vinyl chloride can affect the nervous and immune systems, decrease bone strength, and increase the risk of some cancers.

 Xylenes